angrycub/nomad_example_jobs/HCL2/add_local_file/README.md

-# Include a Local Files at Job Runtime
+# Include a Local File at Job Runtime

 You can use the HCL2 file function and a runtime variable to include a file in your Nomad jobs. **These files should be small because they are stored in the